-Old-time Country Store Pickle Barrel Pickles
+Old Time Country Store Pickle Recipe

 Growing up, my grandparents lived in the high desert in California.
 This area was full of old-time country stores that somehow survived since the gold rush.
 We’d always stop into the Onyx store in Kern County California.
 Each of us kids would oggle the arrowheads and our parents would peruse the antiques.
 My favorite part was the utterly gigantic pickle barrel pickles.
 As a child, I had to use two hands to hold them.
-Keep reading to learn to make your own.
+Keep reading to learn to make your own old time pickle.

 Posted by Ashley